BostonBSD/financials/README.md

 Bullion data is collected through Yahoo!
 Finance [the Finnhub free account does not offer bullion data].

 ----------------------------------------------------------
-Has been tested on FreeBSD 13.1, Fedora 36,
+Has been tested on FreeBSD 13.1,
 Debian “bullseye”, and Ubuntu 22.04.

 ----------------------------------------------------------